JanHof/Portfolio/README.md

 LinkedIn: https://www.linkedin.com/in/jan-hendrik-hofmeyr-79153a7/

 EDUCATION:
-I competed a degreed in BComm Entrepreneurship and followed it up with an Honours degreee in General Business Management.
+Completed a degreed in BComm Entrepreneurship and followed it up with an Honours degreee in General Business Management.
 Recently I have completed a  Data Scientist Bootcamp at Hyperion Dev.

 Below are some links to some early projects completed during studying: